HACMan: Learning Hybrid Actor-Critic Maps for 6D Non-Prehensile Manipulation: Problem Statement and Assumptions

 \section{Problem Statement and Assumptions}

 We focus on the task of 6D object pose alignment with non-prehensile manipulation.
-The objective for the robot is to perform a sequence of non-prehensile manipulation actions (i.e. pushing, flipping) to move an object on the table into a target goal pose.
+The objective of the robot is to perform a sequence of non-prehensile actions (i.e. pushing, flipping) to move an object on the table into a target goal pose.
 We assume that the goals are stable object poses on the table.
 The robot policy observes the point cloud of the scene from depth cameras, denoted as $\mathcal{X}$.
-We assume that the point cloud observation is segmented between the static background and the object to be manipulated.
+We assume that the point cloud observation is segmented between the background and the object to be manipulated.
 Thus, the full point cloud $\mathcal{X}$ consists of the object point cloud $\mathcal{X}^{obj}$ and the background point cloud $\mathcal{X}^{b}$.
+The feature for each point is a 4-dimensional vector, including a 1-dimensional segmentation mask and a 3-dimensional goal flow vector (will be defined in Section~\ref{method:goal}).